portsip/portsip-pbx-ha-guide/doc/deploy-pbx-en.md

 ## Configure DRBD
-Just need to modify the DRBD configure on master node (in case is the pbx 01) file then send to other nodes.
+Just need to modify the DRBD configure on master node (in case is the pbx01) file then send to other nodes.

 Send the global configure file to other nodes: